visgence/django-chucho/README.md

 2) Configure settings file to use with Chucho and Dajaxice.

-First follow the instructions for installing Dajaxice into your projects which can be found here: http://django-dajaxice.readthedocs.org/en/latest/installation.html#installing-dajaxice
+First follow the instructions for installing Dajaxice into your projects which can be found here:\n http://django-dajaxice.readthedocs.org/en/latest/installation.html#installing-dajaxice

 INSTALLED_APPS: